-Tile roof cleaning services Palm Harbor Fl, Apple Roof Cleaning is the Top choice in roof cleaning companies because of its safe roof cleaning practices Apple has been cleaning roofs in the Palm harbor area since 1998
+Shingle roof cleaning services Palm Harbor Fl, Apple Roof Cleaning is the Top choice in roof cleaning companies because of its safe roof cleaning practices Apple has been cleaning roofs in the Palm Harbor area since 1998

 The mixture of chemicals does the work, killing the stain-causing algae, mold, moss rather than just removing the surface stains.
 Shingle manufacturers will void a shingle warranty if a roof has been cleaned with any type of pressure washing!

 Be cautious of roof cleaning contractors using so-called low pressure…not all systems are created equal Our system is so effective that we offer a 3-year spot-free warranty on all residential full-roof cleaning treatments.

 Not only Shingle roof cleaning services Palm Harbor of asphalt shingles and residential siding, Apple Roof Cleaning also cleans metal, tile roofs and slate roofs, flat roofs T.P.O. roofs decks, concrete, stucco, screened porch enclosures, awnings and shades, pool decks, terraces, playground equipment and more.
 Give us a call for a free estimate.